-- To reach high levels of achievement for all - To be an inclusive school - To ensure the identification of all pupils requiring SEND provision as early as possible in their school career - To meet individual needs through a wide range of provision - To attain high levels of satisfaction and participation from pupils, parents and carers - To share a common vision and understanding with all stakeholders - To give transparent resourcing to ensure inclusion - To provide curriculum access for all - To work towards inclusion in partnership with other agencies and schools

-• To achieve a level of staff expertise to meet pupil need
+- To reach high levels of achievement for all - To be an inclusive school - To ensure the identification of all pupils requiring SEND provision as early as possible in their school career - To meet individual needs through a wide range of provision - To attain high levels of satisfaction and participation from pupils, parents and carers - To share a common vision and understanding with all stakeholders - To give transparent resourcing to SEND, EAL and G&T. - To provide curriculum access for all - To work towards inclusion in partnership with other agencies and schools - To achieve a level of staff expertise to meet pupil need - We recognise that many pupils will have special needs at some time during their school life.
+In implementing this policy, we believe pupils will be helped to overcome their difficulties.